-Malcolm laughed again and Curtis smiled in reciprocation of his friend's amusement, apparently equally pleased at the exchange.
+Again, Malcolm laughed while Curtis smiled in reciprocation, playfully holding up his fists.
 A sly smile formed on Malcolm's face as he thought of another retort, but Curtis pointed ahead before he could say anything.
 "Hey, there's an elevator.
 We should go down a floor."

 As they strolled through a rather spacious corridor, Curtis stated, "Man, there is no one freaking here.
 Why have so much space?"

 "My mom says people from other facilities come to visit all the time.
 Maybe this is a high traffic area when that happens."